Consulting Terminology: 120+ Buzzwords to Know

 Example: Communication is key to maintaining strong relationships with our clients.

 KPI: Stands for Key Performance Indicator.
-A quantifiable measure used to evaluate the success or performance of an organization, project, or individual.
+A quantifiable measure used to evaluate the success of an organization, project, or individual against defined objectives.

 Example: Our key performance indicators include customer satisfaction, revenue growth, and employee retention.

-Leverage: The use of resources or opportunities to gain a strategic advantage.
+Leverage: To use existing resources, relationships, or advantages to gain a strategic benefit.

 Example: By leveraging social media platforms, we can increase brand visibility and reach a wider audience.

-Low-hanging fruit: Refers to tasks or opportunities that are easy to accomplish or achieve.
+Low-hanging fruit: Tasks or opportunities that are easy to accomplish and yield quick, visible results.

 Example: Let's focus on the low-hanging fruit first to make some quick wins before tackling more complex issues.

-Managing up: The practice of effectively communicating and collaborating with higher-level managers or supervisors.
+Managing up: The practice of effectively communicating with and supporting higher-level managers to help them make better decisions.

 Example: Learning to manage up is essential for career advancement and building strong working relationships.